 I like using the parts of the vegetable that are so often discarded.
 The greens of the leeks and the feathery tops of carrots, the leaves of the celery, I don't even bother taking the skin off the garlic.

 It's all shredded finely and dried together.
 Shredding it, or chopping it first really helps to speed up the dehydrating process.

 I have an Excalibur dehydrator.
-They’re very pricy but I actually got given mine from my mum when she wasn’t using it anymore.
-That makes it over 12 years old now and it’s still like new.
-I use it all the time too, such as on this fruit leather, and it’s so worth while.
+They're pricy but so worth their money!
+Mine is over 12 years old now and it's still like new.
+I use it all the time too, such as on this fruit leather, and it's so worth while.

 However, any dehydrator will work!

 For me, it usually takes around 7-8 hours to dry the vegetables and it really depends on how small they were chopped.

 This powder will last up to a year if dried correctly.
 You really need to ensure that every last bit of moisture is gone though.

 Flavours and Amounts

 The key vegetables in the stock are leek (or onion), carrots and celery.
 As long as you've got those as the bulk, you can add any other vegetables you like.
 I've given some rough amounts below, but it depends on what vegetables you've got available.
 This is a very versatile recipe.

 In the summer when zucchini and tomatoes are in abundance, I add those in too.